checkstyle/checkstyle/docs/NEW_LANGUAGE_FEATURE_INTEGRATION_PROCESS.md

 **Examples**

-- for `RECORD_DEF`, it was reasonable to look at all checks that had `CLASS_DEF` in their acceptable tokens.
+- When the `RECORD_DEF` token was introduced, it was reasonable to look at all checks that had `CLASS_DEF` in their acceptable tokens.
 - for `TEXT_BLOCK_CONTENT`, it was reasonable to look at all checks that had `STRING_LITERAL` in their acceptable tokens.